jbavari/jbavari.github.io/source/_posts/2013-12-04-automating-local-ip-lookup-with-grunt-and-node.markdown

 Since I'm obsesed with automation, I'd rather be lazy and just have the IP Address look up be automatic.

-## You should be asking.. automate the IP?
+## Why am I writing this?

-About 9/10 times I really just want to boot the servers up to my current IP and have the mobile app point at that IP.
+I work in a dozen of different places.
+At any given time I may be at home, work, a coffee shop, etc. Most times my ip address will be different.
+I really just want to boot the servers up to my current IP and have the mobile app point at that IP.
+(The actual device can't understand localhost or a local 0.0.0.0 IP address over wifi)

 Have you guessed it yet?
 I want to automatically set that ip address / hostname to my local IP without having to go look it up every time.

-I found this post on [stackoverflow](http://stackoverflow.com/questions/3653065/get-local-ip-address-in-node-js) that pointed me at this [Node.js documentation](http://nodejs.org/api/os.html#os_os_networkinterfaces).
-This really lets us dig deeper with Grunt to get the IP Address, especially since grunt sits on Node.js.
+I found this post on [stackoverflow](http://stackoverflow.com/questions/3653065/get-local-ip-address-in-node-js) that pointed me at this [Node.js documentation](http://nodejs.org/api/os.html#os_os_networkinterfaces) to look up the network interfaces.
+This lets us dig deeper with Grunt to get the IP Address, especially since grunt sits on Node.js.

 ### Simple and (too) easy